nav-solutions/gnss-qc/README.md

 This framework uses `$RUST_LOG` for debug traces.
 Turn them on to debug, in particular:

 * the data indexing.
-When a prefered indexing method is selected, it might no be feasible.
-For example, you selected `QcPreferedIndexing::GnssReceiver` while no GNSS receiver definitions were found.
-We will leave a debug trace (error) as possibly another indexing method was internally selected.
+Especially when using manual indexing (custom preferences), you can make sure the framework picked up your preference correctly.
-* when performing complex task, like P.V.T solutions solving, it is recommended to monitor the process using the debug traces.
+* when performing complex tasks, like P.V.T solutions solving, it is recommended to monitor the process using the debug traces.

 Core fundations